l0g1c-80m8/l0g1c-80m8/README.md

 ### 👨‍💻 About me ###

-I am passionate and [disciplined](https://www.youtube.com/watch?v=d0MqYLLSrmQ) about my work.

-I am a Roboticist with demonstrated experience of working at a hyper-growth startup.
+I am a roboticist with demonstrated experience of working at hyper-growth startups.
 I am passionate about building technology-driven solutions to real-world challenges, particularly in the domains of manufacturing 🏭, agriculture 🌳 and space 🚀.
 I am eager to learn from mentors and peers who share my enthusiasm and vision.

+My ultimate goal is to be a truly great engineer: one who can envision non-existent technologies to solve the world's greatest problems, and who possesses the technical prowess and discipline to bring those visions into reality.

 - 👨‍⚕️ Robotics Research [@ICAROS Lab, USC](https://icaros.usc.edu/), [@RRoS Lab (CAM), USC](https://sites.usc.edu/rros/), [@SLURM Lab](https://slurm-lab-usc.github.io/)
 - 👨‍💼 Robotics Engineer [@GrayMatter Robotics](https://graymatter-robotics.com/) (see: [logic-bomb-gmr](https://github.com/logic-bomb-gmr)), Former Software Engineer [@Tekion Corp.](https://tekion.com/)